 This means your back should be flat or slightly arched with your butt, shoulders, and head touching the bench.
 On top of that, your shoulders should be pulled back and down to engage your lats.

-1. Flat Bench Press
+1) Flat Bench Press

 What chest exercise is more classic than the flat bench press?
 None of them are ... but hey, it's a classic for a reason.
-First, lay with your back flat on the bench with your feet on the ground underneath your hips.
-From here, get into the proper set position that I described above for this movement.

-Grab the bar slightly wider than shoulder width apart with a tight grip, and lift the bar off of the rack to position it directly over your chest.
-While bending the arms 45 degrees from your sides, lower the bar slowly until the bar touches your lower chest.
-Squeeze your pecs and your triceps to extend your elbows and lift the bar back to the starting position.
+3. Grab the bar slightly wider than shoulder width apart with a tight grip, and lift the bar off the rack to position it directly over your chest.

-2. Incline Bench Press
+2) Incline Bench Press

 For this exercise, you'll want an incline bench and a bar or set of dumbbells.
 To make it easier to understand, I'll discuss the exercise as if you have a barbell.
-Get yourself into set position and get ready for what comes next.
+Get yourself into a set position and get ready for what comes next.

-Grab the bar slightly wider than shoulder width apart, with a tight grip, and lift the bar off of the rack to position it directly over your chest.
-While bending the arms 45 degrees from the body, lower the bar slowly until the bar touches your lower chest.
-Squeeze your pecs and your triceps to extend your elbows and lift the bar back to the starting position.
+1. Grab the bar slightly wider than shoulder width apart, with a tight grip, and lift the bar off the rack to position it directly over your chest.

 So really, this exercise is no different than a traditional chest press ... except for the angle.
 Incline presses can really help develop the upper musculature of your chest.

-3. Decline Bench Press
+3) Decline Bench Press

 Start by lying on the bench and locking your legs into position with your calves over the top pad, but your ankles under the bottom pad (this will make sure you don’t slide down the bench).
-Like the previous exercises, you want to get yourself into set position.
+Like the previous exercises, you want to get yourself into a set position.

-While bending the arms 45 degrees from your sides, lower the bar slowly until the bar touches your lower chest.
-This is a little tricky at this angle, so be sure that even though your torso is at an angle that the bar still travels straight up and down.
-Squeeze your pecs and your triceps to extend your elbows and lift the bar back to the starting position.
+2. While bending your arms 45 degrees from your sides, lower the bar slowly until it touches your lower chest.
+This is a little tricky at this angle, so be sure that even though your torso is at an angle, the bar still travels straight up and down.

-4. Dumbbell Chest Fly
+4) Dumbbell Chest Fly

-Start in the set position for this exercise ... this time, with a flat bench and a pair of dumbbells.
-With the dumbbells held in a neutral grip directly over the chest, keep a slight bend in the elbows as you slowly lower the weights out to either side of your body.
+1. With the dumbbells held in a neutral grip directly over the chest, keep a slight bend in the elbows as you slowly lower the weights out to either side of your body.
 It should feel like you're opening your arms up to hug someone.
 Just make sure you keep the slight bend in your elbows!

-Slowly lower the weights to either side until you are comfortable with the end range of motion.
-Keep that same bend as you squeeze the chest, pull the arms in, and return to the starting position.
+3. Keep that same bend as you squeeze the chest, pull the arms in, and return to the starting position.
 This is when you should really feel the burn.

-5. Incline Dumbbell Chest Fly
+5) Incline Dumbbell Chest Fly

-When you've gone as far as you're comfortable with, slowly bring the weights back together, squeezing your chest at the top.
+3. When you've gone as far as you're comfortable with, slowly bring the weights back together, squeezing your chest at the top.

-6. Push-up
+6) Push-up

 I think we've all done push-ups before ... or have at least tried, and have a good idea of how they work.
 Regardless, they are a great chest exercise ... and an absolute staple in a great chest workout!